nelsonchaves/programming-bible/Hotwire/stimulusJS.md

 </div>
 ```
 On the stimulus side we can create a property for the Target by adding it to a list of Target definitions and stimulus will automatically create a property named **```textTarget```** which we can extract the value from and printed to the console.

+Not only that but stimulus will create 2 more properties namely text targets plural and hashtag Target which return true or false depending on if the target is present or not.
 ```javascript
 // app/javascript/test_controller.js
 export default class extends Controller {